foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 - `parametrize` - defines a parametrized test.
 - `case` - defines a specific test case

+Generate code for each of the test cases so no handling of values injection, etc. is necessary.
+The compiler would then validate if the values for the generated code are actually valid.
+Thanks to that, we could have failures for invalid arguments early in the execution.

 ### Parametrization With Simple Arguments

 ```cairo